Jerry Brudos: Childhood

-The Brudos family lived a modest and pious lifestyle; Brudos's father typically held casual and often seasonal employment, whereas his mother was a homemaker.
+The Brudos family lived a modest and pious lifestyle; Brudos's father typically held casual and often seasonal employment, while his mother was a homemaker.
 Although Henry was a short-tempered individual, he was seldom physically abusive toward or emotionally critical of his children, whereas Marie was a harsh, matriarchal and prudish individual who reserved the majority of her denigration for her younger son.
 As a direct result of his lacking of maternal acceptance, as a young child, Brudos formed a close friendship with a neighborhood woman of a similar age to his mother.
-This individual was both compassionate toward and accepting of him throughout his visits and Brudos later confessed to occasionally fantasizing she was his true mother; however, the woman suffered from diabetes and her declining health forced her to cease permitting visits from him or other neighborhood children.
-Shortly thereafter, a female childhood friend the same age died of tuberculosis, leaving Brudos inconsolable.
+This individual was both compassionate toward and accepting of him throughout his visits and Brudos later confessed to occasionally fantasizing she was his true mother; however, the woman suffered from diabetes and her declining health forced her to disallow visits from him or other neighborhood children.
+Shortly thereafter, a female friend his age died of tuberculosis, leaving Brudos inconsolable.

-Brudos was an unremarkable and sickly child with few friends and who frequently complained of throat pains and migraines; he typically achieved average grades as opposed to his academically achieving and popular brother.
+Brudos was an unremarkable and sickly child with few friends who frequently complained of throat pains and migraines; he typically achieved average grades, as opposed to his academically achieving and popular brother.
 In high school, Brudos remained an unremarkable individual to his peers and teachers alike.
 He seldom engaged in extracurricular activities, although he is known to have been the secretary-treasurer of a youth club in his early teens.

-Largely due to Henry Brudos's seasonal work, the family frequently moved home — typically around the Pacific Northwest — throughout Brudos's childhood before permanently settling in Salem, Oregon.
+Largely due to Henry Brudos's seasonal work, the family frequently moved home—typically around the Pacific Northwest—throughout Brudos's childhood before permanently settling in Salem, Oregon.
 This property was also located upon farmland.